ilias4780/fpl_statistics_ui_app/README.md

 - Added `points_per_game` stat column to stat table
 - Changed documentation platform to GitHub Pages
 - Added 2022-2023 season full JSON data in Archive
+- User can pre-select players in the Best 15 Optimisation.
+This way user can force their selection, making it possible to, essentially, find how to optimise a subset of their fantasy team.
+  This new feature is only available in the Dashboard version and not in the PyQt UI.
+- UI refactored to split the table statistics and the best 15 selection into two different tabs, for better user experience.
+- Columns `first_name`, `second_name` are now combined into one column named `name`.

 Features